Davydov-Yetter cohomology and relative homological algebra: Relative groups for tensor categories

 \section{Relative $\Ext$ groups for tensor categories}

-Let $k$ be an algebraically closed field.
-A tensor category $\mathcal{C}$ is a $k$-linear, rigid monoidal category with $k$-bilinear tensor product and with simple tensor unit object $\boldsymbol{1}$ (see e.g.\,\cite[Chap.\,4]{EGNO}).
-In a tensor category the tensor product is exact, because of rigidity \cite[Prop.\,4.2.1]{EGNO}.
+Let $k$ be a field.
+Recall that: \begin{itemize}[itemsep=0em, topsep=.3em] \item A {\em tensor category} is a $k$-linear abelian rigid monoidal category with $k$-bilinear tensor product, such that the monoidal unit $\boldsymbol{1}$ is a simple object and $\mathrm{End}_{\mathcal{C}}(\boldsymbol{1}) \cong k$. \item A $k$-linear abelian category is {\em finite} if it is equivalent as a $k$-linear category to the category of finite-dimensional modules over some finite-dimensional $k$-algebra \cite[Def.\,1.8.5]{EGNO}. \item A {\em finite tensor category} is a tensor category which is finite as a $k$-linear abelian category. \end{itemize} In a tensor category the monoidal product is exact, because of rigidity \cite[Prop.\,4.2.1]{EGNO}.
 We will work with strict tensor categories.